kendru/learn-cljs/content/section-3/lesson-19-mastering-data-with-maps-and-vectors.md

 ### Drilling Down With `get-in`

 We have seen the `get` function a number of times for accessing a specific element in a map or a vector.
-It has a cousin, `get-in`, that is used for setting values that are nested deeper inside a data structure.
+It has a cousin, `get-in`, that is used for getting values that are nested deeper inside a data structure.
 Instead of supplying a single key for the value to get out, we supply a sequence of keys that will be looked up in turn.
 We can think of this sequence as a _path_ to the data that we are interested in.
 It is like a road map for the computer to follow to locate the data to retrieve.
 For instance, to get the first page-view of the first session of some user, we could use something like the following:

 ```clojure
 (get-in user [:sessions 0 :page-views 0])